AlineQuadros/blog/_posts/2018-10-11-analysis-crab-heartbeat-with-LOESS.md

 Scientists worldwide have been recording and analyzing the heartbeats of all animals you can think of.
 From the largest to the tiniest ones.
 In this way, scientists learn a lot about the physiology of animals, in the same way doctors learn a lot about your health by monitoring your heart frequency.

 A couple years ago I collaborated on a project where scientists were interested in how *mangrove crabs* were being affected by global warming.
-They used a system that records the heartbeats by an infra-red sensor attached to the crabs’ carapace and it's connected to an oscilloscope (_fun fact_ the crab's heart is not located on its "chest" but rather on its "back").
+They recorded the heartbeats using infra-red sensors attached to the crabs’ carapace and to and an oscilloscope (_fun fact_ did you know that the crab's heart is not located on its "chest" but rather on its "back"?!).
 The crabs were then confined to a space where one or more environmental features were being manipulated.
 In this case, it was the water temperature.
 The experiment can be repeated with diferent individuals, different species, under diferent conditions, depending on the *research question*.

 <img src='/blog/assets/images/signal1.png'>